-Differences Between This AD and the MCAI or Service Information general, agree with their substance.
+Differences Between This AD and the MCAI or Service Information

+We have reviewed the MCAI and related service information and, in general, agree with their substance.
 But we might have found it necessary to use different words from those in the MCAI to ensure the AD is clear for U.S. operators and is enforceable.
 In making these changes, we do not intend to differ substantively from the information provided in the MCAI and related service information.